Crossroads Mall (Nebraska): Closing and demolition

-As of February 2016, both Foot Locker and Finished had closed, with Restoration Church having moved to the latter's bay.
+By February 2016, both Foot Locker and Finished had closed, with Restoration Church having moved to the latter's bay.
 Other bays around the mall became occupied by new tenants, including: Fairytail Costumes and Rental, Diverse Cutz, Cinderella's Closet, 1/2 of 1/2 Name Brand Clothing, Om Eyebrow Threading, The Czech and Slovak Educational Center and Museum, The Great Plains Black History Museum, PART (Performing Artists Repertory Theatre), and Pishon Boutique.
 The Mall hosted semi-annual events like "Nebraska's Largest Indoor Garage Sale," Take 2 Kids Consignment, and AARP Tax Services.
 The third level of the Sears store was closed off.
 In 2016, Target permanently sealed off its mall entrance.

 Century Development announced a plan in 2015 to begin demolition on the mall except for Target and a parking garage, as well as a parcel to the west of the mall.
 The developers planned to seek tax incentives through the Nebraska Legislature.
 This plan did not come to fruition.

 On December 28, 2018, Sears announced that its store at the mall would be closing in March 2019 as part of a plan to close 80 stores nationwide, which left Target as the only operating anchor.

 On April 7, 2020, it was announced again that Crossroads Mall was to be demolished, and that tenants would have 30 days to move.
 The demolition was to begin in May, however, the deadline was missed.
 The Barnes & Noble closed on April 25, 2020.
 The mall itself closed around September 2020.